alipzsh/knowledge-base/methodology.md

 mechanisms to layers).
 If you can isolate and determine what functionality meets this criteria, it should be prioritized over the rest when looking for vulnerabilities; it is more likely to be exploitable.

+## automate chained requests

+export multiple requests in burp as xml. use python to parse them. use python to manipulate and send requests.